Insper/open-dev/docs/aulas/11-contribuicoes-externas/slides.md

 ---

-# 9. IF YOU DIDN'T FIX IT, IT AIN'T FIXED
+# 9. If you didn't fix it, it ain't fixed

 ![](doesnt-work.png)